 A spring trip to Amsterdam and the Netherlands is not complete without a visit to the Dutch countryside to see the tulip fields in bloom and to visit one of the world's best displays of bulb flowers.
-Touring Keukenhof Gardens, the worlds' largest tulip gardens, is a wonderful shore excursion, but we were also amazed at the amazing cultivated gardens throughout the country.
-During a trip to the Netherlands in mid-April, we saw tulip fields in Noord Holland, Zuid Holland, and Friesland.
+Touring Keukenhof Gardens, the worlds' largest tulip gardens, is a wonderful shore excursion, but visitors are also amazed at the amazing cultivated gardens throughout the country.
+During a trip to the Netherlands in the spring, you'll see tulip fields in Noord Holland, Zuid Holland, and Friesland.
 In addition, there are some beautiful tulip fields next to Keukenhof Gardens, near the large windmill.

 People are crazy about tulips today, but not as much as in the 17th century.
 Tulips became wildly popular with the Dutch people in late 1636 and early 1637, and a mania for the bulbs swept through the country.
 Speculative buying and selling drove the price of tulips up to where some tulip bulbs cost more than a house, and a single bulb cost the equivalent of 10 years' salary for the average Dutch worker.
 Much of the speculative trading was done in drinking establishments, so alcohol fueled the tulipmania.

 Keukenhof is not the only place to see spring tulips in the Netherlands.
 Fields cover the rich soil of the country, and travelers can even visit a commercial tulip farm to see how tulips are harvested and delivered all over the world.
-Dutch tulip river cruises always include at least a half-day excursion to Keukenhof gardens, but also feature bus rides across the countryside to see flowers blooming.
+It's very interesting to see the process for preparing the cut tulips to be sold to the wholesale markets.

-Another excellent place to see tulips and other flowers in the Netherlands is at the Floriade, which is a flower exposition held every ten years at a different location in the country.
+Another excellent place to see tulips and other flowers in the Netherlands is at the Floriade, which is a horticultural exposition held every ten years at a different location in the country.
 Planning for the next Floriade starts many years in advance, and the Netherlands held its first exposition in 1960.
 The Floriade runs from April 1 through the end of October, so it's not just tulips on exhibition.
 The Dutch horticulture industry presents its latest trends and developments to the rest of the world.